GDPR and security in day-to-day work — onboarding for clinic staff

 - Turn the screen away from the door

-- Close service user windows when you stand up
+- Close service user windows when you get up

-- Don't use service user names or Civil Registration Numbers loudly in open rooms
+- Don't say service users' names or Civil Registration Numbers out loud in shared spaces

-- Be aware if you sit in a room with windows facing the street
+- Be aware if you're sitting in a room with windows facing the street

 This isn't about paranoia.
-It is about not letting sensitive information be read by chance by someone who has nothing to do with the case.
+It is about making sure sensitive information isn't read, even by accident, by someone who has nothing to do with the case.

 If you work from home